The Islands Off the Coast of Tuscany: from Argentario to Isola del Giglio

 From Argentario to the Tuscan Sea

 Argentario, with its rugged coastline and crystalline waters, serves as the perfect starting point for an exploration of Tuscany's archipelago.
-Stroll around the bustling Porto Ercole, immerse yourself in the vibrant underwater life while snorkelling, or enjoy a serene sunset on one of the sandy beaches of Argentario.
+Stroll around the bustling Porto Ercole, immerse yourself in the vibrant underwater life while snorkelling, relax on one of the sandy beaches of Argentario, or enjoy a serene sunset aperitivo at Isolotto Beach Club.

 A private vintage cruise around Argentario offers an exclusive experience, sailing towards the enchanting island of Giannutri.
 Imagine spotting dolphins or even whales in their natural habitat, a testament to the area's rich biodiversity within the Tuscan Archipelago National Park.